turingcompl33t/windows-drivers/README.md

 A kernel driver with a user-space client that allows one to monitor process events (creation, deletion) using the power of driver process callbacks.

 No relation to the Sysinternals tool of the same name.

+**SysmonV2**

+An updated version of the system monitoring driver with extended functionality.
+Currently incomplete.

 **VerifierTest**